 Nazareth had gone 20-0 and had a tremendous post season, but had graduated perhaps their most successful senior class ever, and had Northampton nipping at its heels.
 Catasauqua had a very strong year in the AA ranks, but had to tangle with Nazareth in the Colonial League.

-In an early dual on December 12th, Catasauqua had two falls and a default win to top Northern Lehigh 33-25.
+In an early dual on December 12th, Catasauqua had two falls and a default win to top Northern Lehigh 33-25; Nazareth cruised past Pocono Mountain 48-11.
 The following evening, the prior year’s top two teams in the EPC faced off.
 Northampton won 10 of 13 bouts in a 41-12 rout over Parkland.
-The Kids had already topped North Penn and Shamokin to open up their season.

 Easton led 27-12 over Nazareth as the Blue Eagles won only two of the first ten bouts (with two ending in draws).
 “Unbelievable.
-Just unbelievable,” was how Nazareth Coach Ray Nunamaker described the comeback that saw Darin Wenrich, Paul Wickman and Jim Lutz score three straight falls to give the Blue Eagles a 30-27 victory.
+Just unbelievable,” was how Nazareth Coach Ray Nunamaker described the comeback that saw Darin Wenrick, Paul Wickman and Jim Lutz score three straight falls to give the Blue Eagles a 30-27 victory.
 The same day, Catasauqua led Northampton 20-19 entering the last two bouts, but Jesse Kocher and Jason Grim won close decisions as the Kids stayed unbeaten with a 25-20 win.
-Parkland won the team title in the Quakertown Tourney.
+Parkland won the team title in the Quakertown Tourney with Matt Roth, Scott Radio, Eric Pierello, John Lantz, Howie Miller and Tony Conti.
+Freedom, Allentown Central Catholic and Pen Argyl were the top three teams in the Pen Argyl Invitational.

 Easton rebounded to ride a middleweight six bout streak to shut down Allen 40-14 while Phillipsburg dealt Parkland their 2nd league loss 33-22.
 On December 22nd, Phillipsburg saw an early lead evaporate as Nazareth roared back through the middle weights to lead 16-10.
-Scott Horton (152), Jody Crouse (160) and Joe Wargo (Hwt) scored falls, and Phillipsburg won 30-28.
+Scott Horton (152), Jody Crouse (160) and Joe Wargo (Hwt) scored falls, and Phillipsburg won 30-28 breaking the Blue Eagles’ 35-match winning streak.
 In another closely contested bout, Whitehall nipped Wilson 32-31.

-Northampton jumped out to an early lead in the annual Christmas City Tournament and held off Nazareth as they won the team title 197-196.5 and snapped Nazareth’s three year team title streak.
+Northampton jumped out to an early lead in the annual Christmas City Tournament and held off Nazareth as they won the team title 197-196.5 and snapped Nazareth’s two-year team title streak.
 The Kids crowned one champ in Chad Billy and 7 additional place winners, but Nazareth closed the gap and almost pulled out the title.
 The Blue Eagles crowned three champs (Frosh Dan Tashner, Ryan Nunamaker and Dan Madson).
 Led by champs Brett and Kyle Werkheiser, Wilson finished 3rd; Brett provided the Kids an assist as he edged Nazareth’s Steve Herceg 4-3 in the finals.
+Tashner was the OW as he pinned state place winner Kyle Rusnock from Catasauqua in the finals.

-Jim Thorpe won their own tourney with three champions; Whitehall crowned six champs to win the Lehighton Wrestling Tourney, Parkland’s balance led the Trojans to the Governor Mifflin title; and Stroudsburg was 2nd in the Warren Hill.
-Easton finished 3rd in the Manheim Tourney; Phillipsburg crowned 3 champs to with the South Jersey Wrestling Invitational; and Liberty was 5th in the Lock Haven Holiday Classic.
+Jim Thorpe won their own tourney with three champions; Whitehall crowned six champs to win the Lehighton Wrestling Tourney, Parkland’s balance led the Trojans to the Governor Mifflin title as Howie Miller won their lone title; and Stroudsburg was 2nd in the Warren Hill.
+Easton finished 3rd in the Manheim Tourney and Tyler Purdy was the 125-pound champ; Phillipsburg crowned 3 champs (Earl Cornine, Scott Frinzi and Jody Crouse) to with the South Jersey Wrestling Invitational; and Liberty was 5th in the Lock Haven Holiday Classic.

-District 7 powerhouse, McGuffey, topped both Easton and Wilson in the Pat Reilly Invitational double dual.
+District 7 powerhouse, McGuffey, topped both Easton (26-22) and Wilson (37-19) in the Pat Reilly Invitational double dual.
+Easton beat Warren Hills 43-21 while Wilson battled Warren Hills to a 33-33 stalemate.
 Northampton went 2-1 in the Cedar Cliff Duals losing to #1 state-ranked Shikellamy 32-31.
 The Kids won the first four bouts to lead 21-0, but the Braves won the next five bouts to tie the match at 21-21.
 The teams split the final two bouts with one bonus point being the difference.
+Allen defeated Stroudsburg 30-24.

 On January 16th, upstart Bangor trailed 19-0 and then surprised Pen Argyl 32-30 in a Colonial League match up.
 Northern Lehigh opened their Centennial League season with a convincing 49-19 win over East Stroudsburg.